JetSetIlly/Gopher2600/README.md

 ### Debugger

-The following keys are only available in the debugger and when the SDL window is active.
+The following keys are only available in the debugger and when the debugging window is active.

 * \` (backtick) Toggle screen masking